Ayoyiinka/Automate-the-Boring-Stuff-with-Python/README.md

 ## Automate-the-Boring-Stuff-with-Python

-Answers to Practice Questions from the Book (AUTOMATE THE BORING STUFF WITH PYTHON)
+Solutions to Practice Questions from the Book (AUTOMATE THE BORING STUFF WITH PYTHON).